SPIN Selling: All-In-One Guide for 2022

 - One size does not fit all.
 The time you spend on each letter of S-P-I-N (and whether you need to cover every area) depends on where your buyer is at.
 Listen to their words, tone, and schedule.

-- This technique works best when your prospect isn’t aware of the full scope of their problem.
+- This sales technique works best when your prospect isn’t aware of the full scope of their problem.
 If you can help them understand implications they haven’t thought of, do so.

 - This book is three decades old, which means we have to factor in customer evolution.
 Many buyers self-educate before scheduled calls.
 They’re often acutely aware of their own problem and needs.
 This may mean your time spent on Problem and Implication is more information-gathering than educating.